-The increase in interest income in the second quarter and first quarter six months of 2023 was due to increased yields on our investments.
+The increases in interest income in the third quarter and first nine months of 2023 were due to increased yields on our investments.
 Interest expense in both periods presented was the recognition of imputed interest on noninterest bearing loans.

 Other income (expense), net